We provide all of the most current information about the SAT test dates in 2018 below.

 The SAT is always administered on Saturday mornings.
 If you cannot take the test on Saturday for religious or other reasons, alternate Sunday test dates are also available.

 As you can see, there is a higher concentration of tests in the fall.
-The August test in 2017 is the first time the SAT will be offering the test in August, which will be a great test date for students who choose to prepare for the SAT over the summer.
+The August test in 2018 will be a great test date for students who choose to prepare for the SAT over the summer or for rising seniors who need to take the test again.

 The SAT tests dates are also usually relatively clustered.
 Most students will not take the test on back-to-back test dates, as by the time the score come out, the registration deadlines for the next test has already passed.
 Taking more time between tests also give students more time to study and prepare for their next shot at the SAT.